Types of solar eclipses and safety precautions on observing the solar eclipse

 The cone umbra (the umbra) is the dark inner shadow in which the total solar eclipse appears, The penumbra is the faint outer shadow in which the partial solar eclipse appears.

 Although the solar eclipse does not last more than seven minutes and forty seconds, we can observe more than one type of solar eclipses occurring during the moon’s passage in front of the Sun’s disk and the part of the Sun that it hides from the Earth.

-The types of solar eclipses
+Types of solar eclipses

 The annular solar eclipse: It is the type of solar eclipse in which the Sun appears as a lighted ring and it is formed when the Moon is in a higher orbit from Earth so, its cone shadow does not reach the Earth.

 When the Moon rotates farther to the Earth (in a higher orbit from the Earth) and comes between the Sun and the Earth, It causes an annular solar eclipse (as the Moon appears smaller than the Sun).

-The safety precautions on observing the solar eclipse
+Safety precautions on observing the solar eclipse

-You need the special filter to properly view from a camera, binoculars or the telescope. just looking at the digital screen should be fine.
+You can poke a hole into a piece of paper or cardboard and then look at the protected image, You need a special filter to properly view from a camera, binoculars, or the telescope. just looking at the digital screen should be fine.
 But looking through the viewfinder is dangerous.